Curriculum

 History

 Christ Covenant students grow in knowledge of our ever-changing world.
 From ancient Greece and Rome to present day events happening all over the globe, our goal is that students know that God is sovereign and in control of all history.
 God is redeeming His broken world, and we are working out God’s divine plan.
-Living History Days are tremendous learning opportunities for students in Lower School to have a first-hand experience with a time period they have studied.
+Living History Days are tremendous learning opportunities for students to have a first-hand experience with a time period they have studied.
 They also have opportunities to extend topics of study through local field trips, including the Old Capitol Museum in Jackson and the World War II Museum in New Orleans.
-Middle School students extend their studies on out-of-state trips, such as the Huntsville Space Center, Mammoth Cave, Creation Museum, and the Ark Encounter.
+Middle School students extend their studies on out-of-state trips, such as the Mammoth Cave, Creation Museum, and the Ark Encounter.
 In the classroom, Middle School students start their time in the ancient world studying the Babylonian Empire, ancient Egypt, ancient China, and the Roman Empire.
 Seventh grade students study Creation through geography as well as culture, incorporating maps of where missionaries are serving around the world to lost people groups.
 In eighth grade, CCS students take an in-depth look at the history of the United States from its earliest beginnings.
+In ninth grade, students study the history of Mississippi as well as a basic civics course to better understand our own history and to better understand the day-to-day running of cities, states, and our nation.
+Tenth grade students study world history.
+Eleventh grade students return to the United States history , and twelfth graders study national and global economic systems and the U.S. government.
 To see history through a biblical worldview is to better understand God’s ever unfolding plan for us.

 Math

-Along with producing students with strong literacy skills, we are committed to training our students to be capable of complex mathematical thinking resulting from a true conceptual understanding of math.
+We are committed to training our students to be capable of complex mathematical thinking resulting from a true conceptual understanding of math.
 A concepts-based curriculum where students grasp the concepts of mathematical problem-solving serves students better than a procedure-oriented curriculum where students only memorize steps for a test.
 Our elementary program, BJU Press, provides multiple paths to math comprehension with exercises that engage different learning styles.
 This curriculum uses manipulative resources to allow students to touch and see math as the concepts are solidifying in their minds.
 Teachers add biblical integration to produce Christian worldview thinkers.
 In addition to this program, teachers incorporate speed drills for fast recall of facts.
 Classroom computer programs also offer a fun practice and review dimension to our math curriculum.
 Middle School students use the foundations set by the elementary curriculum to move from a concepts-based program to an application-based program.
 In order to be ready for all aspects of mathematics, sixth grade students cover concepts in geometry, algebra, and proportional relationships.
 Our seventh grade students progress to Pre-Algebra, where they begin to work at a faster pace and learn skills necessary for success in the next year.
-Our eighth grade students can take a course called “Transitions to Algebra,” or they can pursue an advanced course through Algebra I if math is an area of strength.
+Our eighth grade students can take a course called Fundamentals of Algebra, or they can pursue an advanced course of Algebra I if math is an area of strength.
 If they pursue Algebra I, the credit from that class can transfer to the student’s high school transcript.
 All levels of classes are designed to fully equip students for success in their high school years.
+Students in Upper School take Algebra I, Geometry, and Algebra II.
+Online options are available including Consumer Math.

 Physical Education